valeriangalliat/blog/2020/11/upgrading-hackintosh-catalina-big-sur-clover-opencore.md

   and [SSDT-EC](https://dortania.github.io/Getting-Started-With-ACPI/Universal/ec-fix.html),
-  using [SSDTTime](https://github.com/corpnewt/SSDTTime), which required me to dump the DSDT from my firmware first ([using F4 inside Clover](https://dortania.github.io/Getting-Started-With-ACPI/Manual/dump.html#from-clover)), and added as well as a prebuilt version of [SSDT-USBX](https://github.com/dortania/OpenCore-Post-Install/blob/master/extra-files/SSDT-USBX.aml).
+  using [SSDTTime](https://github.com/corpnewt/SSDTTime), which required me to dump the DSDT from my firmware first ([using F4 inside Clover](https://dortania.github.io/Getting-Started-With-ACPI/Manual/dump.html#from-clover)), and added as well a prebuilt version of [SSDT-USBX](https://github.com/dortania/OpenCore-Post-Install/blob/master/extra-files/SSDT-USBX.aml).

-Note that I would also have needed to add [USBInjectAll](https://bitbucket.org/RehabMan/os-x-usb-inject-all/downloads/) but I didn't at that point because the guide said it shouldn't be needed for desktop Skylake and newer.
+Note that I would also have needed to add [USBInjectAll](https://bitbucket.org/RehabMan/os-x-usb-inject-all/downloads/), but I didn't at that point because the guide said it shouldn't be needed for desktop Skylake and newer.
 It turned out I needed it at least until I build the USB map for my machine.